Codecademy/docs/content/html/concepts/comments/comments.md

   - 'paths/front-end-engineer-career-path'
 ---

 HTML comments are markup included in the HTML source that do not affect the rendering of the HTML document.
-They are used for documenting the HTML code and commenting out HTML that the developer doesn't want to render.
-It does not desire to delete and is generally for historical or debugging purposes.
+They are used for documenting the HTML code and commenting out HTML that the developer doesn't want to render but does not desire to delete.
+This is generally for historical or debugging purposes.

 ## Syntax